-The Independent Women's Forum (IWF), originally an ad hoc organization called Women for Clarence Thomas, is an activist group founded in the early 1990s that has been closely tied to neoconservatism.
+The Independent Women's Forum (IWF) is an activist group founded in the early 1990s that is closely tied to neoconservatism and bills itself as "the leading women's group on the right."
 Barbara Ledeen, spouse of the well-known neoconservative writer Michael Ledeen, was its first executive director.

-The IWF operates as a rightwing counterweight to progressive feminist groups like the National Organization for Women (NOW).
-On its website, the IWF states that it "is on a mission to expand the conservative coalition, both by increasing the number of women who understand and value the benefits of limited government, personal liberty, and free markets, and by countering those who seek to ever-expand government in the name of protecting women."
+The IWF positions itself as a counterweight to progressive feminist groups like the National Organization for Women (NOW).
+On its website, the IWF states that its "mission is to improve the lives of Americans by increasing the number of women who value free markets and personal liberty."

-Over the years, the IWF has opposed such "expansions of government" as the Violence Against Women Act, measures to promote gender equity in collegiate sports, and efforts to allow women to serve combat roles in the U.S. military.
-The group has also opposed efforts to reform the U.S. health system, fought against efforts to educate schoolchildren about climate change, and spoken out against gun control.
+Over the years, the IWF has opposed numerous legislative measures, which it terms "expansions of government," like the Violence Against Women Act, measures to promote gender equity in collegiate sports, and efforts to allow women to serve combat roles in the U.S. military.
+In addition, the group has pushed for hardline "pro-Israel" foreign polices, opposed efforts to reform the U.S. health system, fought against efforts to educate schoolchildren about climate change, and spoken out against gun control.

 This claim was strongly disputed by Slate's Amanda Marcotte, who quipped that Trotter "apparently seems to believe most violence against women resembles Buffy the Vampire Slayer facing down a gang of vampires."
 Marcotte pointed out that violence against women is seldom perpetrated by gangs of anonymous attackers, but rather by individual men who know their victims either socially or intimately.
 "If someone during a domestic violence incident scrambles for the gun, it's rarely going to be the person who doesn't want this situation to get more violent," Marcotte wrote, pointing to a Harvard study concluding that, in one year of study, 83 women were shot dead by intimate partners for every one who reported using a weapon in self defense.
 "If Trotter were truly concerned about preventing violence against women," Marcotte concluded, "she would be demanding an immediate closure of [the gun show] loophole that allows batterers to avoid background checks when trying to buy guns.
 But she's too busy imagining that women might have to fend off the zombie apocalypse to worry about the real dangers that ordinary women face in this country every day."